Key takeaways

 What is Acepe?

-Acepe is a native Mac desktop client that provides a unified interface for interacting with ACP-compatible AI coding agents like Claude Code, Codex, and OpenCode.
+Acepe is an open-source Mac desktop client — self-described as 'The Agentic Developer Environment' — that provides a unified interface for ACP-compatible AI coding agents like Claude Code, Codex, Cursor Agent, and OpenCode.

 What agents does Acepe support?